President of the Philippines: Official residence

 The president also has several other official residences nationwide for official use.
 The Mansion in Baguio is the official summer palace of the president.
 The palace was originally built in 1908 to serve as the summer residence for American Governors-General, and later became the holiday home and working office for presidents when the government would temporarily visit Baguio.
 Malacañang of the South in Davao City is the president's residence in Mindanao.
 It was built in 2005 on state property and serves as an official residence and base of operations for presidents when visiting Davao and the surrounding provinces.
 Malacañang sa Sugbo in Cebu City was the former official residence in the Visayas.
 Originally the local office of the Bureau of Customs (BOC), it was converted to a palace in 2004.
 It was later returned to the BOC.
 Malacañang of the North was also an official residence of the president in the Ilocos Region.
 The residence is currently a presidential museum.

+Whenever the President visits the Clark Freeport Zone, they stay at the White House, which was formerly the official residence of the Commanding General of the 13th Air Force during the time Clark was a U.S. Air Force base.
+President Manuel Roxas after reviewing troops on April 15, 1948 rested in the White House, but would later suffer a heart attack.
+Roxas death anniversary is commemorated annually at the White House.

 Travel

 Air transportation

 The 250th (Presidential) Airlift Wing of the Philippine Air Force has the mandate of providing safe and efficient air transport for the president of the Philippines and the First Family.
 On occasion, the wing has also been tasked to provide transportation for other members of government, visiting heads of state, and other state guests.

 The majority of the fleet is fairly dated with a few exceptions it includes: 1 Fokker F28, which is primarily used for the president's domestic trips and it is also called "Kalayaan One" when the president is on board, 4 Bell 412 helicopters, 3 Sikorsky S-76 helicopters, 1 Sikorsky S-70-5 Black Hawk, a number of Bell UH-1N Twin Hueys, as well as Fokker F-27 Friendships.
 In September 2020, a new Gulfstream G280 was delivered which will be used for VIP transport as well as for C2 (Command and Control) missions.
-For trips outside of the Philippines, the Air Force employs a Bombardier Global Express or charters appropriate aircraft from the country's flag carrier, Philippine Airlines.
+For trips outside of the Philippines, the Air Force employs a Bombardier Global Express, Gulftsream G650ER or charters appropriate aircraft from the country's flag carrier, Philippine Airlines.
 Any PAL aircraft with the flight number "PR/PAL 001" and callsign "PHILIPPINE 001" is a flight operated by Philippine Airlines to transport the president of the Philippines.
 The president sometimes charter private jets for domestic trips within the Philippines due to some airports in the Philippines having small runways.